-PIP name specified does not match the PIP specification, this is the last RosettaNet error that tries to make my life a little bit difficult.
+The PIP name specified does not match the PIP specification.
+This is the last RosettaNet error that tries to make my life a little bit difficult.

-Fortunately, to date, Microsoft documentation has significantly improved, moving to DOCS was a good approach and community members now have the availability to help to improve the product documentation.
-Nevertheless, there are still some topics that the existing the documentation is obsolete, scarce or simply non-existent.
+Fortunately, to date, Microsoft documentation has significantly improved, moving to DOCS was a good approach, and community members now have the ability to help to improve the product documentation.
+Nevertheless, some topics still have obsolete, scarce, or nonexistent documentation.
 One of these topics is Microsoft BizTalk Accelerator for RosettaNet.

-I was receiving this error on the PublicResponderProcess orchestration, for those who are not familiar with Microsoft BizTalk Accelerator for RosettaNet (BTARN), this is a default artifact developer by Microsoft that compose a BizTalk Solution that handles PIP messages:
+I was receiving this error on the PublicResponderProcess orchestration.
+For those who are not familiar with Microsoft BizTalk Accelerator for RosettaNet (BTARN), this is a default artifact developed by Microsoft that composes a BizTalk Solution that handles PIP messages:

-The difficult part is to “debug”/track these errors to understand what and why this is happening.
+The difficult part is to “debug”/track these errors to understand what is happening and why.
 The full error message in the event log was:

 Source module: